Who We Are

-- WMSRDC is working with West Michigan Watershed groups and regional planning partners to develop a West Michigan Water Quality Plan and a funding strategy to implement clean water practices.
+- WMSRDC is working with the West Michigan Watershed Partners to develop a West Michigan Water Quality Plan and a funding strategy to implement clean water practices.

 - On average, WMSRDC completes two to three Master Plans and/or Recreation Plans for local communities per year.

-- WMSRDC’s Kathy Evans was inducted into the Michigan Environmental Hall of Fame in 2015.
+- WMSRDC’s Kathy Evans (retired) is in the Michigan Environmental Hall of Fame.

 - WMSRDC offers GIS mapping and printing services to communities in the region.

 WMSRDC Board of Commissioners FY 2023 Meeting Schedule